 Most transit riders begin and/or end their trip as pedestrians, walking some distance to or from the bus stop.
 Ridership on BRT is likely to be higher in places that people can easily and conveniently access the station from the surrounding neighborhood.
-Intersection density is a common way to measure the density of the road network surrounding the corridor and therefore the number of pedestrian as well as bicycle connections.
-Areas where the street network is made of small blocks are easier for pedestrians and bicyclists to traverse because destinations can be accessed without out-of-direction travel.
-Areas with large blocks and circuitous roadways are less accessible because they often do not provide a direct path to a destination.
+Intersection density is a common way to measure the density of the road network surrounding the corridor and therefore the number of pedestrian and bicyclist connections.
+Areas where the street network is made of small blocks are easier for pedestrians to traverse because destinations can be accessed without out-of-direction travel.
+Areas with large blocks and circuitous roadways are less pedestrian friendly because they often do not provide a direct path to a destination.